TroyRobinson/NEProto/README.md

 - Loads Census variable metadata and caches results
 - `searchCensus` and `validateVariableId` helpers
 - When provided an `origin`, posts log entries to `/api/logs` for visibility across server modules

+### lib/censusCalculatedMap.ts
+- Curated mappings from common "rate/percent" phrases to Census numerator/denominator pairs used to construct calculated metrics

 ### lib/mapLayers.ts
 - `createOrganizationLayer` for point markers